-Figure 25: Expanded view of envelope order spectrum.

-8.1 Energy-Level Analysis
+7.1 Energy-Level Analysis

 The first part of this chapter distinguishes between the signal from a healthy bearing and that from a damaged bearing.
-In addition, the superior method to analyze the signal is given for the case under study.
 The results indicate that the energy levels of the different bearing signals differ significantly.
-Because the experiments were done under identical conditions, we assume that this trend is related to the defect size.
+Because the experiments were done under identical conditions, we assume that this trend is related to the spall size.

 To determine whether the increase in energy is due to the spall size, the energy of orders related to the fault are summed over the order spectrum and over the envelope order spectrum: